fbis251/FBs-TF2-Configs/README.md

 **Heavy/Pyro Configuration**

 - The damage text batches, which means that you will see a sum total of the damage you've done over the past few seconds.
-This is different from all the other classes which show you damage per hit.
-If
+This is different from all the other classes which show you damage per hit

 **Engineer Configuration**